This help file does not try to explain the game of bridge. Instead, it explains certain details of the Trickster Bridge implementation.

 “Yes” shows explanations for bids using SAYC conventions.
 “No”: bid explanations are disabled.
 Note: Trickster Bridge’s computer players (bots) always bid SAYC conventions.
 Join games only.

-“Yes” awards of bonus of 150 points if team is holding J–A of trump; 100 points if holding only Q–A. If playing a No Trump contract, 150 points are awarded if holding all four aces.
+“Yes” awards a bonus of 150 points if team is holding 10–A of trump; 100 points if holding 4 of 10–A in trump.
+If playing a No Trump contract, 150 points are awarded if holding all four aces.
 “No” means no honors bonus awarded.

 Review last deal